MadeleineGastonguay/MadeleineGastonguay/content/authors/madeleine-gastonguay/_index.md

 ---
-bio: I am a biomedical engineering PhD student at Johns Hopkins with a Bachelors of Science in Applied Mathematics.
-I am passionate about computational systems biology research because I love building models with such a fascinating and impactful application.
+bio: I am a biomedical engineering PhD candidate at Johns Hopkins with a Bachelors of Science in Applied Mathematics.
+I am passionate about computational systems biology research because I love building models with a fascinating and impactful application.
 education:
   courses:
   - course: BS in Applied Mathematics